fish-shell/fish-shell/doc_src/language.rst

 Fish stores the exit status of the last process in the last job to exit in the ``status`` variable.

-If fish encounters a problem while executing a command, the status variable may also be set to a specific value:
+If ghoti encounters a problem while executing a command, the status variable may also be set to a specific value:

 - 0 is generally the exit status of commands if they successfully performed the requested operation.